twigz826/Thermostat/README.md

 - If power saving mode is on, the maximum temperature is 25 degrees - done
 - If power saving mode is off, the maximum temperature is 32 degrees - done
 - Power saving mode is on by default but it can also be turned off - done
-- You can reset the temperature to 20 with a reset function
+- You can reset the temperature to 20 with a reset function - done
-- You can ask about the thermostat's current energy usage: < 18 is low-usage, <= 25 is medium-usage, anything else is high-usage.
+- You can ask about the thermostat's current energy usage: < 18 is low-usage, <= 25 is medium-usage, anything else is high-usage. - done
 - (In the challenges where we add an interface, low-usage will be indicated with green, medium-usage indicated with black, high-usage indicated with red.)